 Bookish TV Shows

-Books have been adapted quite often for film, but it seems that more than ever lately there are entire bookish TV series and mini-series that are being developed around some of our much beloved books.
-While I have not had the pleasure of watching some of these or even reading their bookish inspirations, I am really excited about quite a few of these!
+Books have been adapted quite often for film, but it seems that more than ever lately there are entire bookish TV shows and mini-series that are being developed around some of our much beloved books.
+While I have not had the pleasure of watching some of these or even reading their bookish inspirations, I am really excited about quite a few of these bookish TV shows!

 A Series of Unfortunate Events